arutneva1/IB_Simple/README.md

 * `per_account` (default) previews and confirms each account separately.
 * `global` shows all account previews first, then prompts once for the batch.

+`pacing_sec` throttles between accounts by pausing for the specified number of seconds.

 Example forcing a global prompt: